menu

 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Iola has relatively fewer families with younger children, and/or college students.
 Combined, this makes Iola a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Iola is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Iola does not have a public transit system used by locals to get to and from work.

-The education level of Iola citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-17.14% of adults 25 and older in Iola have a college degree.
+The percentage of adults in Iola who are college-educated is close to the national average for all communities of 21.84%: 17.14% of the adults in Iola have a bachelor's degree or advanced degree.

 The per capita income in Iola in 2022 was $31,242, which is middle income relative to Texas and the nation.
 This equates to an annual income of $124,968 for a family of four.
 However, Iola contains both very wealthy and poor people as well.